ryssbowh/craft-themes/README.md

 And two that are not used by the system, but could be useful if you're using a tool (such as webpack, gulp etc) to build your assets :

-`@themesWebPath` : Web directory for themes
-`@themeWebPath` : Web directory for current theme.
+`@themesWebPath` : Web directory for themes, equivalent to `@root/web/themes` `@themeWebPath` : Web directory for current theme.
 This is not set if no theme is set.

 ## Installation

 run `composer require ryssbowh/craft-themes`
-Enable a theme in the settings.
+Add a rule in the settings to load a theme or set a default theme.

 ## Requirements